 Largest City: Rostock

-- Schwerin: State capital, best-known for its castle, which once housed the Dukes of Mecklenburg, and now host of the state parliament.
+- Schwerin: State capital, best-known for its castle, which once housed the Schwerin branch of the Dukes of Mecklenburg, and now host of the state parliament.

 - Rostock: Largest city in the state, home to one of the world's oldest universities, and a member of the Hanseatic League.
-The most notable resident was aircraft designer Ernst Heinkel.
+The most notable resident was aircraft designer Ernst Heinkel, the most famous son of the town was Field Marshal Blücher.

-- Peenemünde: The town where the Nazis tested their missiles and where the world's first CCTV system was used for that purpose.
+- Peenemünde: The town where the Nazis tested their V-2 rockets, on which the technology used would become instrumental in developing the Saturn family rockets used by NASA; consequently, this is where the world's first CCTV system was used for the purpose of guarding the missiles.

 Niedersachsen (Lower Saxony)